 IRS audits can be random, but most of the time they happen when the IRS notices an entry that might indicate suspicious activity.
 Only about 1.5 percent of all U.S. tax returns are audited per year, but if yours is one of them, you could be facing big problems — and a big tax bill.
 Avoid audits by making sure you report all income, documenting everything, conservatively reporting your deductions, and above all, looking carefully for errors.

 No matter which strategy you use to find an income tax resolution, Solvable can help.
 IRS rules and processes can be complicated, and mistakes can cost you big.
-We’ve helped tens of thousands of clients solve tax problems and eliminate other types of debt, as well as showed them strategies to prevent problems from occurring in the future.
+We’ve helped tens of thousands of clients solve tax problems and eliminate other types of owed amounts, as well as showed them strategies to prevent problems from occurring in the future.
 Give us a call at (855) 324-1775 today or visit our website.
-Answer a few simple questions, and you’ll be on your way to tax relief and financial serenity.
+Answer a few simple questions, and you’ll be on your way to back tax assistance and financial serenity.